derkork/fusion-lightroom-plugin/README.md

 ## Limitations

-* I've only tested this on Windows.
-It may work on Macs, but I didn't try it.
 * Speaking of testing, this has received very little testing.
 So there are almost certainly bugs in it.
 * Currently you can only have one composition per input photo.
 * The exported TIFF files are not automatically deleted after you finish editing in Fusion, so you have to delete them manually.